-Wether you are wanting to start skateboarding, or you are nervous to get your kiddo the skateboard he or she has been asking for.
+Whether you are wanting to start skateboarding, or you are nervous to get your kiddo the skateboard he or she has been asking for.
 Or worse!
 Someone gave your kid a skateboard and didn't ask permission and now you have to be the mean parent and take it away!
 But we do these things to keep them safe.
 And because we know what's best.
 Don't we?

 The risk of an athlete

 Skateboarding can certainly be dangerous.
 Any athlete is willingly putting their bodies at risk of injury.
-There are precautions you can take to make sure that you are safe as you take your first few pushes on a board.
+There are precautions you can take to make sure that you are safe as you take your first few pushes on a skateboard.

-Your skateboard set up should match your skill level.
+Your skateboard setup should match your skill level.